 Step-By-Step Process Plan of the ISO 27001

 You must pass audits to be certified for ISO 27001.
-Here's how to prepare and pass the exam to get an ISO 27001 certification.
+The official certification audit is a formal, third-party review required to achieve ISO 27001 certification.
+Here’s how to prepare and pass the exam to get an ISO 27001 certification.

 Step One: Prepare a Project Plan

-Check who oversees the process, set expectations, and manages milestones.
+Check who oversees the process, sets expectations, and manages milestones.
 Distinguish how you will convince company leaders and whether you will seek an ISO 27001 consultant to help.
+Ensure the ISMS project plan aligns with the organization's strategic objectives to gain leadership support and ensure proper resource allocation.

-A significant element of this procedure is learning ISO 27001's 114 controls.
+A significant part of this procedure is learning the 114 controls of ISO 27001.

-Step Two: Determine The Scope of Your ISMS
+Step Two: Determine The Scope of Your Information Security Management System (ISMS)

 Every company is different and has its respective statistics.
 Your ISMS will need to safeguard specific types of data, which you will need to identify beforehand.